-It’s clear why having a test with high sensitivity is important: we want to catch every case of COVID to prevent further spread of the virus.
+It’s clear why having a test with high sensitivity is important: we want to catch every case of COVID to prevent the further spread of the virus.
 But who cares if a test isn’t specific?
 What difference does it make if a few healthy people are misdiagnosed with COVID?

 A positive COVID test can significantly disrupt a person’s life.
 They might have to miss work or pull their kids out of school.
 It can be stressful and complicated to identify all of the people you may have been in contact with to warn them as well.